eBay Tips

 The four-fee stack:

-• Regulatory Operating Fee: 0.35% of total transaction
+• Regulatory Operating Fee: 0.35% of the total transaction

-• VAT: 20% on top of all fees (reclaimable on Standard scheme)
+• VAT: 20% on top of all fees (reclaimable on the Standard scheme)

 Typical effective rate: